ericseppanen/json-parser-toy/README.md

 }
 ```

 That looks pretty intimidating.
-But that's how most of the `nom` combinators look, so if we can unpack that, we'll have a little more understanding how `nom` is built.
+But so do most of the built-in `nom` combinators, so if we can understand this combinator function, we'll have a little easier time understanding other parts of `nom`.

 Let's see if we can make some sense of all those generic parameters.